The phone rang while I was away at a conference recently. It was Giuliano. “Lael,” he said, “why is there a box of beef at our door”? Oops…

 In addition to providing the meat for our tasting table, Rocky Mountain Organic Meat generously offered to sponsor our first giveaway.
 This contest ran from September 27- October 12, 2010 when we had our daughter, Michela, pull out a name.
 The winner received a 10-pound box of beef from Rocky Mountain Organic Meats.
 Please read until after the recipe, the post has been updated to announce the winner and gives her views on the meat.

 These tender, delicate meatballs are comfort food at its best.
 This recipe, with minor variations, has passed from generation to generation in my family.
 I learned it from my mother, who learned it from her mother, and it is a favorite of our children, who already make it with us.
-The meatballs are particularly delicious with White Rice.

 Preparation time: 35 minutes